You bought a guitar to punish your ma,

-I began the calculations.
+I began making calculations.
 A month’s work equaled an electric-acoustic Yamaha.
 Two months and I could buy a Fender Stratocaster (a replica, a Korean model) and a 30 Watt amplifier.
 It was worth the effort.
 After all, how laborious could it be picking apricots?

 When I told my father, he chortled.

 Granted, I wasn’t an athletic type, but now I had two reasons to work: The Holy Guitar and knock the props out from under my father.

 I called my friend and he said they would pick me up at half past five.

 I could hear my father guffawing from the kitchen and my mother saying: “oh, poor child, I feel sorry for him”.
 I couldn’t go back on my words.
 “With it or on it”, “come and take them-molon labe” and Spartan stuff like that.
 In most primitive societies, young boys should participate in an initiation ceremony to become members of the adult world.
 They were flogged and left in the jungle alone to hunt lions.

 When the alarm went off, it was pitch-black.
 I turned it off and turned over “I can do without a guitar”.
 When I closed my eyes, I saw my father’s face laughing.